fanzhou97/fanzhou97.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🎊 Welcome to my website!

-I am currently a Ph.D. student majoring in Mechanical Engineering at Rutgers University under the supervison of [Prof. Jingang Yi](http://coewww.rutgers.edu/~jgyi/).
-I am a detail oriented PhD student interested in human robot interaction, ​legged robots, machine learning and control.
+I am currently a M.Eng. student majoring in Material Engineering at Southern University of Science and Technology under the supervison of [Prof. Qiang Zhu](https://faculty.sustech.edu.cn/zhuq/en/) and [Prof. Xiaogang Hu](https://faculty.sustech.edu.cn/huxg/en/).
+I am a detail oriented M.Eng. student interested in human robot interaction, ​legged robots, machine learning and control.
 I love to collaborate and work with different people on multi-disciplinary projects.
 And from extensive course work, I have built up a solid background in mathematics and dynamic modeling. ​

 Previously during my master’s study at Case Western Reserve University (CWRU), I worked on the hexapod design and control project in the CRAB lab supervised by [Prof. Kathryn Daltorio](https://engineering.case.edu/research/labs/Daltorio/), and the joint hexapods locomotion project with National University of Singapore(NUS) supervised by Prof. [Guillaume Sartoretti](https://www.marmotlab.org).